THE LENDING ROOM, INC.

 In the spring 2019, LowCountry Habitat for Humanity provided the land and workforce with TLR paying the cost to build a new facility on Parris Island Gateway, made possible by a generous donation from 100 Women Who Care and many others.

-When that facility was recently put up for sale, the search for new space was answered by Beaufort Memorial’s President & CEO Russell Baxley, bringing TLR back to its roots on the hospital campus.
+When that facility was put up for sale, the search for new space was answered by Beaufort Memorial’s President & CEO Russell Baxley, bringing TLR back to its roots on the hospital campus.
 The new location, directly across the street from Beaufort Memorial, was made possible through an agreement with the hospital to lease the space to the organization for the token amount of $1 per year.
+“Our community partners are extremely important to fulfilling our mission,” said Baxley.
+“Working with The Lending Room not only ensures continuity of care and assists our most vulnerable patients, but it also offers a convenience for patients discharged from the hospital, as their on-campus location provides easy access, especially for those for whom transportation is a barrier.”
+The Lending Room’s current headquarters is located at 954 Ribaut Road on the BMH campus.

 “The success of this effort lies with our TLR team and BMH, but equally important has been the community’s involvement,” said co-director Martha O’Regan.
 “Many people generously donate items such as shower chairs, transfer benches, wheelchairs, canes, crutches, walkers, and bedside commodes to make this service possible.”